 Therefore having overlooked the times of ignorance, God is now declaring to men that all everywhere should repent, because He has fixed a day in which He will judge the world in righteousness through a Man whom He has appointed, having furnished proof to all men by raising Him from the dead (Acts 17:30-31, emphasis added).

-Unrepentant people are not ready for that judgment.
-Paul believed that repentance is absolutely necessary for salvation.
-And he also obviously saw no contradiction between preaching repentance and God’s wonderful grace.
+Obviously, unrepentant people are not ready for that judgment.
+And Paul believed that repentance is absolutely necessary for salvation.
+He also obviously saw no contradiction between preaching about repentance and God’s wonderful grace.
 For example, in his farewell address to the elders of the church at Ephesus, Paul recounted his several years of ministry among them:

 Did you notice that Paul solemnly testified of both repentance and God’s grace?
-(If not, read the italicized portions in the above scripture.)
+(If not, read the italicized portions in the above scripture again.)
 Although those things are contradictory in the minds of many modern theologians, to Paul, they harmonized without problem.

 Before King Agrippa, Paul summarized many years of his ministry by telling him,